theolaos/guides/README.md

 # commands in linux guides
-Recipies on how to do some stuff in linux cuz i am a newbie
+Linux commands on how to do some stuff in linux cuz i am a newbie

 For finding the netbeans.conf